-It’s that time of year, when Albany-area shutterbugs dust off their lenses and head out to find the perfect shot.
+It’s that time of year when Albany-area shutterbugs dust off their lenses and head out to find the perfect shot.
 Although it might be a bit cold and rainy, there’s still plenty of breaks where sunshine and majestic scenes reveal themselves.
-Join the fun and enter the 2020 AVA Photo Contest.
+Join the fun and enter the 2021 AVA Photo Contest.
 This year we are embracing safe distancing with an online entry process — see the How To Enter section below!

-Special effects Images that have digitally applied effects (such as montages, double exposures or vignettes) cannot be used in AVA publications or national advertising.
-Images manipulated in photo apps with effects such as frames or special borders also cannot be used.
+Images that have digitally applied effects (such as montages, double exposures or vignettes) cannot be used in AVA publications or national advertising.

-The following defines our contest categories and gives you an idea of what we are looking for.
+The following gives you an idea of what we are looking for.

-Scenic: Visit our parks, the Willamette River, hiking trails, vineyards, and surrounding rural vistas.
-Find something you think will make someone want to come visit us, and that represents the unique charm of our region.
-Rustic barns, farm- stands, wildflowers, the Willamette Valley with distant snow capped mountains.
+Scenic: Visit our parks, the Willamette River, hiking trails, vineyards and surrounding rural vistas.
+Find something you think will make someone want to come visit us and represents the unique charm of our region: rustic barns, farm stands, wildflowers, the Willamette Valley with distant snow capped mountains.
 Amazing scenic shots are plentiful in our great outdoors.

 Landmarks: What is your landmark when you tell friends to meet you in Albany?
 Is it the Historic Carousel or maybe the clock tower at the Albany Train Station?
 A landmark is unique to Albany and lends itself to the quintessential identity of our city.
 Even an old building with a Victorian painted advertisement on a brick wall or a statue could be a landmark.

 Events: Albany is an event-driven community.
-Think about our parades, our Christmas horse-drawn wagon rides.
-There’s always an event happening monthly—from AKC national dog shows at the Linn County Fair & Expo Center to National Historic Preservation Month, there’s never a shortage of what to do!
+Think about our parades and our Christmas horse-drawn wagon rides.
+AKC national dog shows at the Linn County Expo Center to National Historic Preservation Month, there’s never a shortage of things to do!
 Make sure to check our events calendar and find something fun to photograph (be sure to get people’s signed permission if you can clearly see their faces).
 Remember, you can use photos from 2019, 2020, or 2021.

 Life in the community: What is the quality of life in Albany?
-We are farmers, we are vintners and craft-brewers, we are artists, we are blue-collar welders and white collar executives, we are teachers… and we know how to have a great time no matter what we do.
+We are farmers, we are vintners and craft-brewers, we are artists, we are blue-collar workers and white-collar executives, we are teachers — and we know how to have a great time no matter what we do.
 Help tell a visual tale about how we practice our daily lives.

-Culinary: We live in the proverbial bread-basket of culinary delights: farm-to- table special dinners; farmer’s markets; renowned and award-winning chefs; cozy coffee houses, bakeries; wineries and breweries; German and Hungarian restaurants.
+Culinary: We live in the proverbial bread basket of culinary delights: farm-to-table special dinners; farmers’ markets; renowned and award-winning chefs; cozy coffee houses and bakeries; wineries and breweries; German and Hungarian restaurants.
 Our city bubbles over with bounty.
 Visit a local restaurant or a unique foodie or drink venue and let people know what delicious rewards await them.
 Attend the farmers’ market and capture the bounty.

 Who can enter?

-The contest is open to all ages, all skill levels—from amateur to professional or hobbyist.
-We encourage teachers to involve their students.
+The contest is open to all ages, all levels: from amateur to professional or hobbyist.

-*Featured image for this blog post of the Pacific Northwest Art & Air Festival by Oliver J. Anderson, from the 2018 AVA Photo Contest
+*Featured image for this blog post of the Pacific Northwest Art & Air Festival by Dan Bateman, from the 2020 AVA Photo Contest